 Melanoma – Common Facts

 Over the past 30 years, the incidence of melanoma – the deadliest of all skin cancers – has doubled in the United States, according to CDC statistics.
-As the ozone layer continues to diminish, this number is predicted to rise.

 - A look at the American Cancer Society’s estimates for 2020 can be frightening:

 - Approximately 100,350 new cases of melanoma will be diagnosed.

 - Approximately 6,850 people are expected to die as a result of melanoma.

 But fortunately, new innovative treatments have led to exciting outcomes that have made advanced stage metastatic melanoma a survivable disease.
 One of the most effective new treatments is tumor-infiltrating lymphocytes (TIL) immunotherapy for melanoma.